Si-GCG/Grant-Aerona3-Heat-Pump-Home-Assistant-Integration/README.md

 ---

-## 📈 **What Users Say**

-> "Saved me £200 on my first year's heating bills through better weather compensation.
-The efficiency monitoring is brilliant!" - *Yorkshire user*

-> "Finally understand what my heat pump is actually doing.
-The setup was dead easy and the dashboards are gorgeous." - *Cornwall user*

-> "As a heating engineer, I'm impressed by the professional-grade monitoring.
-My customers love seeing their COP in real-time." - *Devon installer*

----

 **Ready to make your Grant Aerona3 smarter?
 Let's get started! 🚀**

 *This integration is lovingly crafted in Britain, tested in British weather, and optimised for British homes.
 Because your heat pump deserves the best! 🇬🇧*